ETS® Proficiency Profile Scores

 Unlike other general education outcomes assessments that provide a single test score, the ETS® Proficiency Profile provides an unparalleled amount and variety of data that allows greater flexibility in how the data can be used and interpreted.
 The ETS Proficiency Profile offers multiple performance indicators for individual results, groups and subgroups of students.

 ETS also provides institutional comparative data so that you can compare your institution’s scores to those of your peers.
 These data can help you easily identify areas of strength and opportunities for curriculum improvement.

-There are two scoring conventions: Norm-referenced scores (scaled scores) and Criterion-referenced scores (proficiency classifications).
+The ETS Proficiency Profile has two scoring conventions: Norm-referenced scores (scaled scores) and criterion-referenced scores (proficiency classifications).

-Norm-referenced scores (scaled scores) compare the scores of one student or group of students to another, or the same student or group at different points in time.
+Norm-referenced or scaled scores compare the scores of one student or group of students to another, or the same student or group at different points in time.

 - Scores can be used for benchmarking or for determining value-added learning gains by conducting a longitudinal or cross-sectional study.